 Conflicts of interest.
 All Carillion employees must disclose or seek direction on any issues that could potentially conflict with their responsibilities to the Company.
 There is a Conflicts of Interest Policy.

-Working with others.
-We must ensure that we maintain our ethical standards and behave respectfully when working with others.
+Ethical procurement.
+Carillion seeks to ensure that it maintains its ethical standards and behaves respectfully when working with others.
 The relationships with Carillion's suppliers and business partners are based on the principle of fair and honest dealings at all times and in all ways.
-We expect our suppliers and business associates and joint venture partners to extend the same high standards to all others with whom they do business, including employees, sub-contractors and other third parties.
+Carillion expects its suppliers and business associates and joint venture partners to extend the same high standards to all others with whom they do business, including employees, sub-contractors and other third parties.
 There is a Purchasing and Supply Chain Code of Ethics and a Sustainable Supplier Charter.

-Competition law.
+Competition.
 Carillion plc, its subsidiaries and associated companies under Carillion control have a policy that all business activities are carried out in full compliance with competition laws - the laws which prevent anti-competitive behaviour.
-Competition law prevents us from carrying out any activities that restrict competition and makes illegal activities such as price fixing, unfair pricing, market sharing and refusal to supply customers.
+Competition law prevents companies from carrying out any activities that restrict competition and makes illegal activities such as price fixing, unfair pricing, market sharing and refusal to supply customers.
 There is a Competition Compliance Guide.

-Responsibility.
-All Carillion's employees have a responsibility to protect Carillion's assets, including information and goodwill as well as property.
+Reporting, disclosure and whistleblowing.
+All of Carillion's employees have a responsibility to protect Carillion's assets, including information and goodwill as well as property.
 Carillion encourages its people to raise genuine concerns about malpractice at the earliest possible stage and in the right way.
-There is a Whistleblowing Policy and an Ethis and Business Integrity Incident Response Plan.
+There is a Whistleblowing Policy and an Ethics and Business Integrity Incident Response Plan.

-This Ethics and Business Integrity Policy is applied by all Carillion's business through a series of detailed procedures.
-They allow Carillion to carry into practice its reputation for conducting business to the highest ethical standards, which are essential to its relationships with customers, business partners, employees, shareholders and the public.
-The detailed procedures reflect the way Carillion competes for business, through the quality and value of its work and through the reliability and reputation of its people.
+This Ethics and Business Integrity Policy is applied by all Carillion's businesses through a series of detailed procedures.
+They allow Carillion to carry into practice its reputation for conducting business to the highest ethical standards, which are essential to its relationships with customers, businesses partners, employees, shareholders and the public.
+The detailed procedures reflect the way Carillion competes for business; through the quality and value of its work and through the reliability and reputation of its people.

 The Ethics and Business Integrity Policy is overseen by the Business Integrity Committee, and its implementation is reviewed annually by the Board.

-Recognising that external appointments can broaden their knowledge and so be of benefit to the Company, Executive Directors are permitted, at the discretion of the Board, to accept a limited number of such appointments and retain the fees received for such appointments.
-John McDonough was a Non-Executive Director of Tomkins plc and Richard Adam was a Non-Executive Director of SSL International plc until these companies were each taken over in 2010.
+Recognising that external appointments can broaden experience and knowledge and so be of benefit to the Company, Executive Directors are permitted, at the discretion of the Board, to accept a limited number of such appointments and retain the fees received for such appointments.

 The appointment of a Director is a matter for resolution by the Board as a whole, taking advice from the Nominations Committee.